 What patch cable options and cable management systems are there?

-EDP Europe offers copper cabling solutions from METZ CONNECT and Hubbell Premise Wiring that include patch cables, patch panels (angled patch panels & flat), cable management bars and the advanced cable management system from Hubbell – iFrame.
+EDP Europe offers copper cabling solutions from Hubbell Premise Wiring that include patch cables, patch panels (angled patch panels & flat), cable management bars and the advanced cable management system from Hubbell – iFrame.
 EDP Europe provide patch cables for Cat5e, Cat6 and Cat6A including Cat6A shielded patch cables.
 Patch cables are available in various lengths and colours.
 Cat6 and Cat6A patch cables are also available in Hubbell’s latest HCL series; a range of low diameter patch cables.
 These low diameter cables reduce cable congestion in high-density patching applications improving airflow and making cable management easier.

 Cable management starts with the patching panels.
 Incoming network cables are either terminated to terminals within the patch panel or terminated with the appropriated RJ45 Jack which is then installed into a keystone module patch panel.
 These can be flat or angled, with angled patch panels making cable management easier when dressing cables from the left and right, often eliminating the need for horizontal cable management trays.